Superman-jp/SAS_Plotter/docs/_sources/Mirrored_histogram.rst.txt

 ***************
 Syntax
 ***************
-before use this macro, two macro files is loaded by %include statement.
+before use this macro, macro file described below is loaded by %include statement.

 - mirrored_histogram.sas

+and macro file described below is placed in the directory of mirrored_histogram.sas.

 - generate_ytick.sas

  ::